NQNStudios/kisslang/projects/re-flex/README.md

 re-flex
 -------

-Utilities for regex construction adapted from Software Design for Flexibility.
+Utilities for Haxe regex construction inspired by Software Design for Flexibility.